melbourne2991/mobform/README.md

 #### FieldStates

-The core of the library.
-It is a container for field values as well an interface for exposing onChange, and validation and field reset methods.
+A container for field values as well an interface for exposing onChange, validation and field reset methods.

-#### FormStates
+#### FormGroupStates

-Provide a way to group fields to check their validity and get their values.
+Provides a way to group fields to check their validity and get their values.

 #### Validators